 Although CSF analysis is a very important step in the diagnosis of many CNS infections, a lumbar puncture should not be performed if there are signs of increased intracranial pressure, such as papilledema or focal neurologic signs, because herniation of the brainstem and death may occur.
 A CT scan should be performed prior to the lumbar puncture to determine whether a mass lesion, such as a brain abscess or cancer, is present.
 If a mass lesion is seen, a lumbar puncture should not be performed.

 Meningitis is an infection of the meninges, the membranes that line the brain and spinal cord (Figure 72–1).
 Meningitis can be categorized as acute, subacute, or chronic depending on the speed of onset of the initial presentation and the rate of progression of the illness.
-Acute meningitis is caused by either pyogenic bacteria, such as Streptococcus pneumoniae and Neisseria meningitidis, ...
+Acute meningitis is caused by either pyogenic bacteria, such as Streptococcus pneumoniae and Neisseria meningitidis, or viruses, ...